JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/jiegwuatu42-web_wireless-signoff.md

 ## CONSTRAINTS ON THE SUBSYSTEM

 The subsystem constraints are placed to ensure that it can fulfill its job in a satisfactory manner.
 Constraints on the subsystem are as follows:
-1. The server must be able to communicate with the device (communication subsystem) via Internet:
+1. The server must be able to communicate with the measurement system (communication subsystem).
 2. The server must have adequate storage for user data.
-This storage is based on the number of sensors used at once (3 max).
+    - This storage is based on the number of sensors used at once (3 max).
 [1] The current goal is to hold data collected for a month.
 At this time, 1 GB of ram is required.
 A chart will be provided to show if the user chooses to use a different option.
 The equation used: 10 Hz (worst case sampling rate) * 2 bytes per 10 bit sample = 20 bytes per second.
 20 bytes per second / 1.0486 * 10^6 (convert to megabytes) = 20 * 1.0486 * 10^-6 megabytes.
 20 * 1.0486 * 10^-6 * 1 month = 32.8536 megabytes per month.
 32.8536 megabytes per month * 3 (sensors in microcontroller at one time) = 50.16  megabytes per month.

 Chart Displaying Possibilities: